|MP 8.01.33||High-Dose Rate Temporary Prostate Brachytherapy|

-Jo and colleagues reported on 11 patients with radiorecurrent local prostate cancer who received salvage high-dose rate brachytherapy with EBRT (n=10) or proton beam (n=1).
-(22) During mean follow-up of 29 months (range 18-41 months), PSA levels remained low in 7 patients but rose in 4 patients.
+Jo et al reported on 11 patients with radiorecurrent local prostate cancer who received salvage high-dose rate brachytherapy with EBRT (n=10) or proton beam (n=1).
+(24) During mean follow-up of 29 months (range, 18-41 months), PSA levels remained low in 7 patients but rose in 4 patients.
 No grade 3 adverse events were reported.

 Ongoing Clinical Trials

-A May 2013 search of online site ClinicalTrials.gov identified several active studies on HDR brachytherapy for prostate cancer treatment.
-In a Phase 3, prospective, multi-center, randomized trial, 1,520 patients with intermediate-risk prostate cancer will be studied to compare dose-escalated radiotherapy (EBRT or EBRT with HDR or LDR brachytherapy) with or without short-term androgen deprivation therapy (NCT00936390).
+A May 26, 2014 search of online site ClinicalTrials.gov identified several active studies on HDR brachytherapy for prostate cancer treatment.
+In a phase 3, prospective, multicenter, randomized trial, 1520 patients with intermediate-risk prostate cancer will be studied to compare dose-escalated radiotherapy (EBRT or EBRT with HDR or LDR brachytherapy) with or without short-term androgen deprivation therapy (NCT00936390).
 Conventionally fractionated conformal radiotherapy (CF-CRT) versus CF-CRT combined with HRD brachytherapy or stereotactic body radiotherapy will be studied in a randomized Phase 3 clinical trial of 350 men with intermediate- and high-risk prostate cancer in Poland (NCT01839994).

-At Memorial-Sloan Kettering Cancer Center, high-dose rate brachytherapy as salvage therapy will be studied for locally recurrent prostate cancer in 40 patients previously treated with EBRT (NCT00604526).
+At Memorial-Sloan Kettering Cancer Center, HDR brachytherapy as salvage therapy will be studied for locally recurrent prostate cancer in 40 patients previously treated with EBRT (NCT00604526).

-In NCT00913939, HDR brachytherapy delivered with magnetic resonance imaging (MRI) guidance will be studied in 60 patients who have either locally advanced or locally recurrent after EBRT prostate cancer.
-In NCT00807820, MR spectroscopy will be used to deliver HDR brachytherapy to the dominant intraprostatic lesion in 10 patients.
+In NCT00913939, HDR brachytherapy delivered with magnetic resonance imaging guidance will be studied in 60 patients who have either locally advanced or locally recurrent after EBRT prostate cancer.
+In NCT00807820, magnetic resonance spectroscopy was used to deliver HDR brachytherapy to the dominant intraprostatic lesion in 10 patients.
 This study has been completed.